cypress-io/github-action/README.md

       - uses: cypress-io/github-action@v5
         with:
           start: npm start
-          working-directory: e2e
+          working-directory: app-test
 ```

-See [cypress-gh-action-monorepo](https://github.com/bahmutov/cypress-gh-action-monorepo) for a running example
+See [example-basic.yml](.github/workflows/example-basic.yml) for an End-to-End test example and [example-component-test.yml](.github/workflows/example-component-test.yml) for a Component test example, using the parameter `working-directory`.

 ### Subfolders